AdobeDocs/experience-manager-64.fr-FR/help/sites-developing/templates.md

 ---
 title: Modèles
 seo-title: Templates
-description: Les modèles de sont utilisés lors de la création d’une page qui servira de base à la nouvelle page
+description: Les modèles sont utilisés lors de la création d’une page qui servira de base à la nouvelle page.
 seo-description: Templates are used when creating a page which will be used as the base for the new page
 uuid: 6fa3dafc-dfa1-42d8-b296-d4be57449411
 contentOwner: Guillaume Carlino